Appsilon/shiny.semantic/README.md

 ## How to use it?

-Firstly, you will have to invoke `shinyUI()` with `semanticPage()` instead of standard Shiny UI definitions like e.g. `fluidPage()`.
+Firstly, you will have to invoke `shinyUI()` with `semanticPage()` instead of standard Shiny UI definitions like e.g. `bootstrapPage()`.
 From now on, all components can be annotated with [Fomantic UI](https://fomantic-ui.com/) specific CSS classes and also you will be able to use [shiny.semantic components](https://demo.appsilon.ai/semantic/).